If you are a dedicated runner, there is no shortage of devices to choose from. Today’s watches track everything from calorie burn to VO2 max.

 In terms of fitness, there is a new barometric altimeter sensor.
 This means the watch is finally able to count floors climbed and estimate your altitude.
 You, of course, get all the great features of the predecessor versions including GPS, all day heart rate and more

 Other changes are to do with the heart rate sensor.
-You are now be able to see your current heart rate just by raising your wrist due to a new complication on the watch face.
+You are now be able to see your current heart rate just by raising your wrist.
 There is the addition of a “recovering heart rate” which shows how fast your heart rate drops after a workout, and the watch alerts you when it detects an abnormal spike in your readings.

 For the first time, the Apple Watch will also be able to tell you your resting heart rate.
 This is a great addition and obvious omission in the past, as your resting heart rate is perhaps the most important indicator of your health and fitness.